Seedlings growing in plastic bottles and fruit containers to start a container garden

 A good compost takes anywhere from a few weeks to six months, to a year, depending on your chosen method.

-How to get started: Find free compost at local recycling centers or yard waste facilities (or make your own).
-An ideal potting soil mix will have enough compost, water retention, and good aeration.
+How to get started: You can find free compost at recycling centers or municipal facilities or make your own.

 Did I mention compost is also an amazing natural slow-release fertilizer?

-If you don’t have any veggies on hand, check out your local library!
+Don’t have any vegetables on hand?
+Check out your local library!

 In Florida, some libraries participate in seed exchange programs where gardeners drop off seeds from the previous season.